Skaytacium/wrauth/docs/config.md

   address: '127.0.0.1:9091'
   # REQUIRED: Authelia's user database
   db: '/opt/authelia/users.yaml'
-  # OPTIONAL: How many connections to keep open with Authelia
+  # OPTIONAL: how many connections to keep open with Authelia
+  # DEFAULT: 64
+  # NORELOAD
-  connections: 64
+  connections: 32
+  # OPTIONAL: how often to clear cache in seconds
+  # DEFAULT: 300
+  # NORELOAD
+  cache: 600
+  # OPTIONAL: how often to ping Authelia in seconds (must be below 30 to keep connections alive)
+  # DEFAULT: 25
+  # NORELOAD
+  ping: 28

 # REQUIRED: the wireguard interfaces to manage, and their respective addresses
 interfaces: